Chuka Nestor Emezue

 Violence Prevention | Digital Mental Health | Biopsychosocial Stress and Resilience

-I'm an Assistant Professor of Women, Children, and Family Nursing and the John L. and Helen Kellogg Endowed Faculty Scholar at Rush University, College of Nursing.
+Chuka Nestor Emezue (pronounced Choo‑Kah • A‑May‑Zu‑Way) — I'm an Assistant Professor of Women, Children, and Family Nursing and the John L. and Helen Kellogg Endowed Faculty Scholar at Rush University, College of Nursing.
+I hold a Ph.D. in Nursing Science, a master’s degree in Public Health (MPH), and a master's degree in Public Affairs (MPA), all from my alma mater, the University of Missouri-Columbia.
+And a B.Sc. in Biochemistry from Nigeria.

-BrotherlyACT– An intervention in your pocket, as we call it.
+An intervention in your pocket, as we call it.
 That is on mobile/web platforms, with an AI-supported chatbot (called DEVON) that delivers life-skills coaching, pre-crisis mental health support, and safety planning for young Black males in high-violence, low-resource settings.
 Download the app here on the App Store or Google Play.
 Email me if you need a login code -- you will need one in the current version.
 Sorry.

 FatherlyACT (in development) – A trauma-informed father–child dyadic program to strengthen relationships and mitigate the intergenerational effects of domestic violence on mothers and children.
 I can't say too much about this one yet -- but we are cooking!

 Technology and Adolescent Mental Health Internship (TAMI) Program - I'm especially proud of our TAMI internship at Rush and with the EMERGE Innova+ions Lab.
 TAMI is a youth-research training program now in its third year, engaging over 90 high school students across eight schools in Chicagoland.
 The program has produced two youth-coauthored publications and stands as a rare model of authentic youth-engaged scholarship.
-Here are manuscripts one and two - both open access/
+Here are manuscripts one and two - both open access.

 Sign up to receive my seasonal newsletter, book releases,